Kimberly’s MZL Non-Hodgkin’s Lymphoma Story

 My next appointment with my doctor for the follow-up, he goes, “Your blood work looks amazing.
 There’s no sign of anything that was there before.
 Your blood levels are normal.
 I can’t officially put you in remission because we’d have to do another bone marrow biopsy.
 I don’t want to put you through that again, so officially, unofficially, you’re in remission.”

 That was good.
 We are really happy about that.
 Other than that, unfortunately, I didn’t get to ring a bell, but that was fine.
 Just taking a picture with that, the culmination of everything was the best.

-It’s every six months, so I next see him in June.
-I just get bloodwork done the week that I see him.
+It’s every 6 months, so I next see him in June.
+I just get blood work done the week that I see him.
 Usually, it gets done a couple of days before I see him.

-Then by the time I see him, he has the results of my bloodwork and we just talk about it.
+Then by the time I see him, he has the results of my blood work, and we just talk about it.
 That’s pretty much it.
 We just touch base personally, and I let him know what’s happening in my life.
 He asks how my family’s doing, how my husband’s doing.
 That’s pretty much it.
-Then he’s like, “All right, see you in six months.”
+Then he’s like, “All right, see you in 6 months.”

 Navigating Life After Diagnosis

 It was just basically a countdown for treatment.
-The first infusion came and it’s just like, “Okay, only five more, and then only four more, only three more.”
+The first infusion came, and it’s just like, “Okay, only 5 more, and then only 4 more, only 3 more.”